madhoolikacvss/cse15l-lab-reports/index.md

 **Task 2.1** - Activating your CSE 15L account

-Follow [this link](https://sdacs.ucsd.edu/~icc/index.php) that will take you to UCSD's IT sercives website, and follow the steps below.
+Follow [this link](https://sdacs.ucsd.edu/~icc/index.php) that will take you to UCSD's IT services website, and follow the steps below.
   1. Select the account that starts with 'cs'.
 It will look something like cs15lfa22zz.
   2. Enter your current password and then enter the new password you'd like the CSE 15L account to have.
   3. Select *No* for the question - 'Change MyTritonLink password?'